 In order to start transforming data in EasyMorph, all data subject to manipulations has to be imported into EasyMorph.
 As of version 4.5 EasyMorph can import the following data sources/formats:

-Once tables are loaded into EasyMorph they can further be modified using actions (transformations) that are applied sequentially one after another.
+Once tables are loaded into EasyMorph, they can be modified using actions (transformations) that are applied sequentially one after another.

-Databases can be queried using the visual Query Editor which is intended for users that don't know SQL.
+Databases can be queried using the visual Query Editor intended for users who don't know SQL.

 Files can be loaded by simply dragging them into EasyMorph.
-In many cases, it's possible to load and automatically append multiple files at once.
+It's possible to load and automatically append multiple files at once.

 Actions are executed consequently, step-by-step.
 One action is one step.
-Every action is applied to the result (output) of previous action.
-Therefore sequence of actions is important.
-The same actions in different order would usually produce a different result (although not always).
+An action is applied to the result (output) of its previous action.
+Therefore the order of actions is important.
+The same actions ordered differently would usually produce a different result (although not always).

-The final state (or result) of a table is the result of all actions of this table applied consequently, one after another.
+The final state (result) of a table is the result of all actions of this table applied consequently, one after another.

 Some actions (e.g. Append Table) require another table.
-These actions have two inputs – one input is the result of previous action in the same table and the other input is the final state (i.e. the result of last action) of the other table.
+These actions have two inputs – one input is the result of the previous action in the same table, and the other input is the final state (i.e. the result of the last action) of the other table.

-Derived tables is a powerful feature that allows transforming data in a non-linear way.
-When one table is derived from another (source) table it replicates the final result of the latter.
+Derived tables are a powerful feature that allows transforming data in a non-linear way.
+When one table is derived from another (source) table, it replicates the final result of the latter.
 So if the source table changes, the derived table changes automatically.
 In everything else derived tables is just a regular table and can further be modified using various actions.

-Derived tables can be calculated conditionally which allows designing conditionally branched workflows.
-For instance, if a certain data quality check failed, send and email with bad records attached.
+Derived tables can be calculated conditionally, which allows designing conditionally branched workflows.
+For instance, if a certain data quality check failed, send an email with bad records attached.

 Exporting data is performed using export actions.
 They can be inserted at any point of workflow.
-Export actions do not modify tables, they just export them into specified file format or external system.
-Therefore the output of an export action is always exactly the same as the input.
+Export actions do not modify tables.
+They export them into a specified file format or external system.
+Therefore the output of an export action is always the same as the input.